You are here

 Major topic areas are listed below.
 Simply click on a heading to find resources related to that topic.

 We have a number of offline resources, as well.
 So, if you don't see what you're looking for here, please contact our Tobacco Section staff at MDHHS-QuitKit@michigan.gov or 517-335-8376, and we will be happy to assist you if we can.

-For questions about advocacy resources or tobacco control advocacy, email Amanda Gallaher at GallaherA@michigan.gov.
+For questions about policy resources or educating stakeholders, email Amanda Gallaher at GallaherA@michigan.gov.
 You may also request tobacco policy presentations and technical assistance with model policies, educational talking points, fact sheets, or policy briefs.

 - Find Your State Senator

 - Michigan Citizen's Guide to State Government

 - "Why I Advocate" Outreach Worksheet (Campaign for Tobacco-Free Kids)